JaneySprings/DotRush/src/NeoVim/Readme.md

-# DotRush for NeoVim
+# DotRush for Neovim

+It provides all the features of the DotRush language server (including the code decompilation).

+## Installation

 1. Ensure you have a plugin manager like [vimplug](https://github.com/junegunn/vim-plug) installed.
-2. Download latest DotRush executable from the GitHub `releases`.
+2. Download the `DotRush.Server` executable from the latest [GitHub release](https://github.com/JaneySprings/DotRush/releases/latest) and place it in any location on your computer.
-3. Add the following to your init.vim configuration:
+3. Add the following lines to your init.vim configuration:

 ```lua
 call plug#begin()
 Plug 'https://github.com/neovim/nvim-lspconfig'